Weatherford International (NASDAQ:WFRD) Given New $151.00 Price Target at Evercore ISI

-Weatherford International (NASDAQ:WFRD – Free Report) had its price objective hoisted by Evercore ISI from $130.00 to $151.00 in a research report report published on Thursday morning, Benzinga reports.
+Weatherford International (NASDAQ:WFRD – Free Report) had its target price raised by Evercore ISI from $130.00 to $151.00 in a research report sent to investors on Thursday morning, Benzinga reports.
 They currently have an outperform rating on the stock.

-Other equities research analysts have also recently issued research reports about the stock.
-Benchmark reissued a buy rating and issued a $155.00 target price on shares of Weatherford International in a research report on Wednesday.
-Piper Sandler increased their target price on shares of Weatherford International from $138.00 to $180.00 and gave the stock an overweight rating in a report on Monday, April 8th.
-Raymond James raised their price objective on shares of Weatherford International from $134.00 to $152.00 and gave the company a strong-buy rating in a report on Tuesday, April 16th.
-TheStreet upgraded shares of Weatherford International from a c rating to a b rating in a report on Monday, March 11th.
-Finally, Bank of America raised their price target on shares of Weatherford International from $123.00 to $135.00 and gave the stock a buy rating in a report on Monday, April 15th.
-Seven research analysts have rated the stock with a buy rating and one has issued a strong buy rating to the company’s stock.
-According to MarketBeat.com, the stock currently has an average rating of Buy and a consensus target price of $136.89.
+A number of other equities analysts have also recently issued reports on the company.
+Raymond James boosted their price objective on Weatherford International from $134.00 to $152.00 and gave the company a strong-buy rating in a report on Tuesday, April 16th.
+TheStreet upgraded Weatherford International from a c rating to a b rating in a report on Monday, March 11th.
+Benchmark restated a buy rating and set a $155.00 price objective on shares of Weatherford International in a report on Wednesday, April 24th.
+Barclays started coverage on Weatherford International in a report on Wednesday, February 28th.
+They set an overweight rating and a $135.00 price objective for the company.
+Finally, Bank of America boosted their price objective on Weatherford International from $123.00 to $135.00 and gave the company a buy rating in a report on Monday, April 15th.
+Seven investment analysts have rated the stock with a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to MarketBeat, the stock currently has an average rating of Buy and a consensus target price of $143.75.

-Weatherford International (NASDAQ:WFRD – Get Free Report) last issued its quarterly earnings data on Tuesday, April 23rd.
+Weatherford International (NASDAQ:WFRD – Get Free Report) last announced its earnings results on Tuesday, April 23rd.
 The company reported $1.50 EPS for the quarter, topping analysts’ consensus estimates of $1.41 by $0.09.
-The firm had revenue of $1.36 billion for the quarter, compared to analyst estimates of $1.33 billion.
-Weatherford International had a net margin of 8.61% and a return on equity of 52.88%.
-The firm’s revenue was up 14.5% compared to the same quarter last year.
-During the same quarter in the previous year, the business posted $0.97 EPS.
-On average, equities research analysts anticipate that Weatherford International will post 6.73 EPS for the current fiscal year.
+The firm had revenue of $1.36 billion during the quarter, compared to analysts’ expectations of $1.33 billion.
+Weatherford International had a return on equity of 52.88% and a net margin of 8.61%.
+The company’s quarterly revenue was up 14.5% on a year-over-year basis.
+During the same quarter in the previous year, the business earned $0.97 EPS.
+Equities analysts expect that Weatherford International will post 6.93 EPS for the current year.

-In other Weatherford International news, Director Benjamin Duster sold 12,000 shares of the firm’s stock in a transaction that occurred on Friday, February 9th.
-The stock was sold at an average price of $97.58, for a total transaction of $1,170,960.00.
-Following the completion of the transaction, the director now owns 24,801 shares in the company, valued at approximately $2,420,081.58.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this link.
-In related news, Director Benjamin Duster sold 12,000 shares of the business’s stock in a transaction on Friday, February 9th.
-The stock was sold at an average price of $97.58, for a total transaction of $1,170,960.00.
-Following the completion of the transaction, the director now owns 24,801 shares in the company, valued at approximately $2,420,081.58.
-The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
-Also, CAO Desmond J. Mills sold 11,000 shares of Weatherford International stock in a transaction on Thursday, February 8th.
-The shares were sold at an average price of $98.04, for a total value of $1,078,440.00.
-Following the sale, the chief accounting officer now directly owns 18,211 shares of the company’s stock, valued at $1,785,406.44.
+In other Weatherford International news, Director Benjamin Duster sold 12,000 shares of the company’s stock in a transaction on Friday, February 9th.
+The stock was sold at an average price of $97.58, for a total value of $1,170,960.00.
+Following the completion of the sale, the director now directly owns 24,801 shares in the company, valued at approximately $2,420,081.58.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through this link.
+In other news, Director Benjamin Duster sold 12,000 shares of the business’s stock in a transaction on Friday, February 9th.
+The stock was sold at an average price of $97.58, for a total value of $1,170,960.00.
+Following the completion of the transaction, the director now directly owns 24,801 shares of the company’s stock, valued at approximately $2,420,081.58.
+The transaction was disclosed in a filing with the SEC, which is available at this hyperlink.
+Also, Director Charles M. Sledge sold 10,000 shares of the business’s stock in a transaction on Thursday, April 25th.
+The stock was sold at an average price of $123.47, for a total value of $1,234,700.00.
+Following the completion of the transaction, the director now directly owns 32,729 shares of the company’s stock, valued at $4,041,049.63.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 135,455 shares of company stock valued at $13,628,764.
-2.20% of the stock is owned by company insiders.
+In the last ninety days, insiders sold 145,455 shares of company stock worth $14,863,464.
+2.20% of the stock is currently owned by company insiders.

 About Weatherford International